JasonEtco/flintcms-site/_posts/docs/templating-reference/2017-06-03-sectionmodel.md

 A camel case version of the title, useful for referencing the section in a template.

 ### `dateCreated`
-A UNIX timestamp of the date the usergroup was created.
+A UNIX timestamp of the date the user group was created.

 ### `template`
 The template that has been assigned to this section.